a18ismca/VM_IoT/README.md

-# Streaming sensor data from Ultrasonic Sensor HC-SR04 to the no-code platform Tulip using Thonny IDE, MQTT Explorer and Node-RED
+# Streaming sensor data from Ultrasonic sensor HC-SR04 to the no-code platform Tulip using Thonny IDE, MQTT Explorer and Node-RED

 As of 26.01.2022, I am still working on this README file.

 Written by Ismet Catovic.
 Credits to Divya Kara who has done a similar project using MQTT, Node-Red and InfluxDB to stream sensor data to Grafana.
-Click on the following link for more details of Divya's project: https://github.com/divyakara/VM-IoT#project-overview
+Click on the following link for more details of Divya's project: https://github.com/divyakara/VM-IoT

 This project is about connecting the sensors to Tulip.